Nine of Eden Hazard’s most memorable moments for Chelsea

 Hazard rabona 🔥⚠

 — Manar M. Sarhan (@ManarSarhan) December 26, 2016

 Hazard’s penalty was the difference between Manchester United and Chelsea in the 2018 FA Cup Final.

 Chelsea had stuttered all season in Antonio Conte’s final campaign, but Hazard produced the game’s decisive moment of quality to secure a 1-0 victory – and condemn Phil Jones to a lifetime of nightmares about the forward.

-Liverpool have enjoyed a bright start to the current campaign, but Hazard ended their hopes in the League Cup with another brilliant solo goal.
+Liverpool were serious challengers by this point, but Hazard ended their hopes in the League Cup in 2018 with another brilliant solo goal.

 The Blues ran out 2-1 winners to hand the Reds their first defeat of the season, and it was the Belgian who came up with an unstoppable moment of quality.